Joint Learning of Wording and Formatting for Singable Melody-to-Lyric Generation: Methodology

-Our model's architecture is illustrated in Fig.~\ref{fig:system}.
-The design is rooted in the Transformer encoder-decoder paradigm.
-Input originates from two sources: length prompts, which signify the syllable count in each paragraph line, and note details, encompassing attributes such as onset, duration, pitch, and rest intervals preceding notes.
-Each note attribute is fed to a distinct embedding layer, and the resulting embeddings are then added together to form the note embedding vector.
-Finally, we concatenate the length prompt and note embedding sequences together to form the final input sequence for our model. \\
+The overall architecture of our model is shown in Fig.~\ref{fig:system}.
+The system follows a Transformer-based encoder--decoder framework, with inputs drawn from two sources: (1) \emph{length prompts}, which specify the required syllable count for each lyric line, and (2) \emph{melody note attributes}, including quantized onset, duration, pitch, and rest intervals.
+Each note attribute is mapped through its own embedding layer, and the resulting embeddings are summed to obtain a single note representation.
+The sequence of length prompts is then concatenated with the sequence of note embeddings to form the final encoder input.

-Taken together, these innovations form our final melody-to-lyric generation model, which generates the singable lyrics in the 4th line in Fig.~\ref{fig:intro}.
-More case studies are featured in \S \ref{sec:case}.
+The decoder generates the lyric paragraph conditioned on these enriched encoder representations.
+Combined with the learning strategies introduced in the previous subsections, this architecture enables the model to produce well-formed, singable lyrics aligned with the melody.
+An example output is shown in the fourth line of Fig.~\ref{fig:intro}, and additional case studies are presented in \S\ref{sec:case}.